 UK companies and migrant employees may recall last spring and summer of 2018 of waiting patiently for the approval of their Restrictive Certificate of Sponsorship (RCoS), to enable the Tier 2 General visa application of the foreign staff they wish to hire.
 For over 6 months, the monthly quotas were oversubscribed.
 Fortunately, the threshold returned to its regular levels to approve most jobs meeting the qualifying salary.
 With Brexit in 2019 and employers increasingly looking beyond Europe to hire skilled workers to fill shortages, it would be interesting to observe if the trend would repeat later this year.

 The UK Work Visa Sponsorship system, can often be a complex process.
 After securing a Tier 2 Sponsor License, employers must then apply for the allocation of a Certificate of Sponsorship (CoS).
 This can sometimes leave employers with a Sponsor License, yet without an ability to employ a migrant worker.
-We explore below the current Home Office cap on restricted CoS and the implications to employers.
+We explore below the current Home Office cap on restricted CoS and the implicatiITV News, with regards to the Tier 2 Sponsorship capons to employers.

 QC Immigration’s Director, Qiyin Chuah, has also spoken in a relevant interview on ITV News, with regards to the Tier 2 Sponsorship cap.